Abu Ali al-Anbari: Syrian Civil War and ISIL

 In early 2012, al-Qaduli was released from prison in Iraq, after which he rejoined the Islamic State of Iraq only a few days after his release.
 His first task was to establish communications with the various al-Qaeda affiliates around the world, which had been broken due to the security circumstances the group faced.
 The leaders of the central command of al-Qaeda had criticised the Islamic State of Iraq and ISI leaders believed that was due to their ignorance of the situation on the ground.

 During late 2012, al-Qaduli was sent to Syria to keep an eye on Ahmed al-Sharaa and investigate the situation there, since Julani was failing to follow IS policy in various respects and had been building up his own power base in an attempt to split Jabhat al-Nusra from ISI.
 Qaduli sent messengers and held meetings with field commanders of various Syrian rebel groups, offering them money and weapons to switch allegiance to ISIL.
 Some did so publicly, defecting with men and weapons, others did so in secret, remaining affiliated with their existing groups while organising the targeted assassinations of rivals.
 Memory sticks found by Iraqi security forces during a 2014 raid on the home of Abu Abdulrahman al-Bilawi, ISIL's military chief of staff, identified al-Qaduli, named as Abu Ali al-Anbari, as being the overall head of ISIL military and non-military operations within Syria.

 According to his IS biography, at first Qaduli was not overly concerned by Julani since he "thought well of him, and thought the reports about him were the pure quarrels of a kind that occur between soldiers and their leaders."
 He later "saw with his own eyes the errors in the conduct of the work, and the deviation that was common among the soldiers and the leaders" due to a "neglect of shari’a education and training".
 Despite this, Qaduli felt that these mistakes could be remedied by more effort, and so he decided to live in the same house as Julani to "study his personality, and to assess his ability to lead."
-In January 2013, Qaduli sent a message to IS leader Abu Bakr al-Baghdadi in Iraq, warning him about Julani.
+In January 2013, Qaduli sent a message to ISI leader Abu Bakr al-Baghdadi in Iraq, warning him about al-Sharaa.
 He wrote "He is a sneaky person with two faces.
 He loves himself and does not care about the religion of his soldiers.
 He is willing to sacrifice their blood just so he is mentioned in the media.
-He flies with joy like a children when his name is mentioned on the TV channels."
+He flies with joy like a child when his name is mentioned on the TV channels."
 Upon receiving the letter from Qaduli, Baghdadi decided to travel to Syria himself to try and correct the situation.
 In March 2013 there was a meeting between Qaduli, Baghdadi, Julani, Abu Maria al-Qahtani and some others where Julani cried and promised he would renew his allegiance to Baghdadi.
 Through this deception Julani hoped to buy time to split the organisation, though Baghdadi was not deceived.